sparcflow/HackLikeALegend/README.md

-# How to Hack Like a Ghost
+# How to Hack Like a Legend
 This repository hosts scripts and techniques featured in the book [How to Hack Like a Legend](https://nostarch.com/how-hack-legend)